xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 ## Transport Programmability – Phase 1

-The Compass Metro Fabric employs a distributed and highly available XTC design as described in Section: "Transport Programmability".
+The Metro Fabric employs a distributed and highly available XTC design as described in Section: "Transport Programmability".
 Transport programmability is based on PCEP.
 Figure 37 shows the design when XTC uses PCEP.